ucheuba10/RippleAssessment/README.md

 #### Build
 Use Maven to build the project.
 This will build with relevant dependencies.
+> You can use the IDE of your choice
 ```shell
 $ mvn -Dskip.tests=true compile
 ```